EnigmaCurry/blog.rymcg.tech/content/blog/k3s/k3s-02-install.md

  * [Create wildcard DNS](https://cloud.digitalocean.com/networking/domains)
-   names pointing to your droplet's floating IP address (`*.subdomain.example.com`) This link requires that your domain's DNS use DigitalOcean nameservers, tied to your account, but you may set this up with any DNS provider that you use instead.
+   names pointing to your droplet's floating IP address (`*.k3s.example.com`).
+To use that link, requires that your domain uses DigitalOcean nameservers, tied to your account.
+Alternatively, you may set this up with any DNS provider that you use instead.

 ## Download Cluster API Key